awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

   To meet operational or security requirements in your organization, you might need to provide a record of the connections made to your instances and the commands that were run on them\.
 You can also receive notifications when a user in your organization starts or ends session activity\.

   Logging and auditing capabilities are provided through integration with the following AWS services:
   + **AWS CloudTrail** – AWS CloudTrail captures information about Session Manager API calls made in your AWS account and writes it to log files that are stored in an Amazon S3 bucket you specify\.
 One bucket is used for all CloudTrail logs for your account\.
-For more information, see [Logging AWS Systems Manager API Calls with AWS CloudTrail](monitoring-cloudtrail-logs.md)\.
+For more information, see [Logging AWS Systems Manager API calls with AWS CloudTrail](monitoring-cloudtrail-logs.md)\.
   + **Amazon Simple Storage Service** – You can choose to store session log data in an Amazon S3 bucket of your choice for auditing purposes\.
 Log data can be sent to your S3 bucket with or without encryption using your AWS Key Management Service \(AWS KMS\) key\.
-For more information, see [Logging Session Data Using Amazon S3 \(Console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-s3)\.
+For more information, see [Logging session data using Amazon S3 \(console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-s3)\.
   + **Amazon CloudWatch Logs** – CloudWatch Logs lets you monitor, store, and access log files from various AWS services\.
 You can send session log data to a CloudWatch Logs log group for auditing purposes\.
 Log data can be sent to your log group with or without AWS KMS encryption using your AWS KMS key\.
-For more information, see [Logging Session Data Using Amazon CloudWatch Logs \(Console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-cloudwatch-logs)\.
+For more information, see [Logging session data using Amazon CloudWatch Logs \(console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-cloudwatch-logs)\.
   + **Amazon CloudWatch Events** and **Amazon Simple Notification Service** – CloudWatch Events lets you set up rules to detect when changes happen to AWS resources that you specify\.
 You can create a rule to detect when a user in your organization starts or stops a session, and then receive a notification through Amazon SNS \(for example, a text or email message\) about the event\.
 You can also configure a CloudWatch event to trigger other responses\.
-For more information, see [Monitoring Session Activity Using Amazon CloudWatch Events \(Console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-cloudwatch-events)\.
+For more information, see [Monitoring session activity using Amazon CloudWatch Events \(console\)](session-manager-logging-auditing.md#session-manager-logging-auditing-cloudwatch-events)\.
+**Note**
+Logging and auditing are not available for Session Manager sessions that connect through SSH\.
+This is because SSH encrypts all session data, and Session Manager only serves as a tunnel for SSH connections\.

-## Who Should Use Session Manager?<a name="session-manager-who"></a>
+## Who should use Session Manager?<a name="session-manager-who"></a>
 + Any AWS customer who wants to improve their security and audit posture, reduce operational overhead by centralizing access control on instances, and reduce inbound instance access\.
 + Information Security experts who want to monitor and track instance access and activity, close down inbound ports on instances, or enable connections to instances that do not have a public IP address\.
 + Administrators who want to grant and revoke access from a single location, and who want to provide one solution to users for both Windows and Linux instances\.
 + End users who want to connect to an instance with just one click from the browser or CLI without having to provide SSH keys\.

-## What Are the Main Features of Session Manager?<a name="session-manager-features"></a>
+## What are the main features of Session Manager?<a name="session-manager-features"></a>
 + **Support for both Windows and Linux instances**

   Session Manager lets you establish secure connections to your Amazon Elastic Compute Cloud \(Amazon EC2\) instances, on\-premises instances, and virtual machines \(VMs\)\.
-For a list of supported Windows and Linux operating system types, see [Getting Started with Session Manager](session-manager-getting-started.md)\.
+For a list of supported Windows and Linux operating system types, see [Getting started with Session Manager](session-manager-getting-started.md)\.
 **Note**
 Session Manager support for on\-premises servers is provided for the advanced\-instances tier only\.
-For information, see [Enabling the Advanced\-Instances Tier](systems-manager-managedinstances-advanced.md)\.
+For information, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
 + **Console, CLI, and SDK access to Session Manager capabilities**

   You can work with Session Manager in the following ways: